kailash-manasarovar/statement/docs/timeline/2023/may.md

 - The trumpet teacher attended the choir concert and was in the audience.
 - Was he picking out his next victim?
 - Was Elvira highlighted for him as being groomed and ready by what she was wearing?
+- Or was Domingo proudly demonstrating, yet again, just how much power he has over little girls?

 ## Next class at the conservatory